 When it comes to tapas in Chicago, Cafe Iberco has worked hard to establish itself as one of the top in the city.
 If you are unfamiliar with tapas, they are a small portion of almost any food that are intended for sharing... "family style."
 The menu is very extensive, making it easy to find a couple dishes or more to try per person.
 One of the most appealing features of Cafe Iberco is definitely its location.
 Being in River North, everyone would expect this place to be absolutely packed.
 But, even when it is extremely busy, I always find it easy to just "walk in" or make last minute reservations.
 The staff is excellent except for the musicians that can be annoying and definitely loud at times.
-All the food is delicious, but each dish has something that just wasn't too pleasing to me.
-And for that reason, I decided on giving them a 4 mile rating.
+All the food is pretty good, but each dish has something that just wasn't too pleasing to me.
+And for that reason, I decided on giving them a 3.5 mile rating.
 Check out the reviews below to see what I did and didn't like!

 What We Ate:

 First dish out (after the bread and olive oil) was the croquetas.
 These chicken and ham puffs are made from a potato base, mixed with different meats, deep fried, and then served with red pepper aioli.
 On first bite, you are hit by so many different textures and flavors.
 Crunchy followed by mushy and bacon followed by red pepper.
 I absolutely loved the crunchy aspect of this dish, but I did find the sauce to be a little on the creamy side, making it a lot richer than it needs to be.
 In fact, the richness was almost nauseating.
 Questionable to order again.

 Pincho de Solomillo